mdwarfgeek/eb/README.md

 up (the original is messy and has many dependencies).

 The file API.txt describes how to use the light curve generator, and gives the meanings of the parameters.
+Some practical notes on fitting real data intended to assist less experienced researchers are also included in the file HINTS.txt.
+Note that these documents are not an introductory text on eclipsing binary models, and it is assumed the reader is already familiar with this class of model.

 Dependencies
 ============